 Between 1917 and 1927, British women Annie Basant and Margaret Cousins set up women’s’ organisations in India (Liddle et al., 1986: 25).
 Consequently, there is no doubt that the common law was established by the British Raj, which is still followed in South Asia.
 Contradictorily, it is also argued that only the native elites and those benefiting from the Indian power structure were primary benefactors of the sati and widow remarriage act, which was enforced by the British.
 And British feminists, without understanding Indian culture and womanhood, forced the English norm upon them.

 After the failure of the colonial law process, the struggle to create “new women” continued in the postcolonial era.
 Saraladevi Chaudhurani, an active participant in both the reform and nationalist movements, was the first to initiate a women’s association.
 She argued that the National Social Conference (set up in 1887) failed to address women’s rights adequately because men who considered themselves superior were the ones to establish it, thus it was managed by those who treat women as the weaker sex (Sen, 2000: 14; Saraladevi, 1911: 345).
 Based on these circumstances, Saraladevi launched the first association for struggling women in 1910, which was named the “great group of Indian women”.
-During that period, following in Begum Rokeya and Saraladevi’s footsteps, other women’s support organisations were launched: the “National Council of Indian Women” (1925) and the “All-India Women’s Conference” (1927) (Sen, 2000: 15).
-The aim of these organisations was to establish equal rights for women, and they targeted the government for advice or solutions regarding women’s rights (Amin, 1995).
-For example, enforced child marriage was a great problem for a long time, and these organisations presented a bill to the government to attempt to ban it.
+During that period, following in Begum Rokeya and Saraladevi’s footsteps, other women’s support organizations were launched: the “National Council of Indian Women” (1925) and the “All-India Women’s Conference” (1927) (Sen, 2000: 15).
+The aim of these organizations was to establish equal rights for women, and they targeted the government for advice or solutions regarding women’s rights (Amin, 1995).
+For example, enforced child marriage was a great problem for a long time, and these organizations presented a bill to the government to attempt to ban it.
 However, the government rejected this petition, arguing that the Muslim community did not support this process (AIWC 1931).
 Nevertheless, Muslim Personal Law was the first women’s right legislation enacted in the post-colonial era, where women secured their own rights (Saigol, 2016: 8-9).
 With the help of women activists, laws were established in the postcolonial era to change the subordinate position of women; but religious obscurantism and orthodox patriarchal practice remained the same for women.
 Consequently, the penalties remained minor, and the implementation record was poor.